robotframework/PythonRemoteServer/README.rst

     =====================  =================  ========================================
           Argument              Default                    Explanation
     =====================  =================  ========================================
-    ``library``                               Test library instance or module to host.
+    ``libraries``                             Test library instance or module or list thereof to host.
 Mandatory argument.
     ``host``                ``'127.0.0.1'``   Address to listen.
 Use ``'0.0.0.0'`` to listen to all available interfaces.
     ``port``                ``8270``          Port to listen.
 Use ``0`` to select a free port automatically.
 Can be given as an integer or as a string.
 The default port ``8270`` is `registered by IANA`__ for remote server usage.
     ``port_file``           ``None``          File to write the port that is used. ``None`` (default) means no such file is written.